avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

 -The "Load MentalRay Plugin" tool forces mental ray to reload.
 This can fix issues if Maya didn't startup correctly.
 -The "Wiki Help" tool loads the Domemaster Stereo Shader Wiki page in your web browser.
 -The "Version Info" tool shows the current version number for the Domemaster Stereo Shader and provides links to the download page, and the NING group.
+-The "0.5k" button sets the render resolution to 512x512 pixels.
+-The "1k" button sets the render resolution to 1024x1024 pixels.
+-The "2k" button sets the render resolution to 2048x2048 pixels.
+-The "4k" button sets the render resolution to 4096x4096 pixels.
+-The "8k" button sets the render resolution to 8192x8192 pixels.

 Note: The location of the default domemaster control map textures is now:
 Windows: